-Norwegian studies (Engås et al. 1995) have shown that 3D seismic surveys (a shot fired every 10 seconds and 125 m between 36 lines 10 nm long) reduced catches of Atlantic cod (Gadus morhua) and haddock (Melanogramma aeglefinus) at 250-280 m depth.
-This occurred not only in
+Norwegian studies (Engås et al. 1995) have shown that 3D seismic surveys (a shot fired every 10 seconds and 125 m between 36 lines 10 nm long) reduced catches (trawl and longline) of Atlantic cod (Gadus morhua) and haddock (Melanogramma aeglefinus) at 250-280 m depth.
+This occurred not only in the shooting area, but as far as 18 nautical miles away.
+The catches did not return to normal levels within 5 days after shooting (when the experiment was terminated), but it was assumed that the effect was of short term and catches would return to normal after the studies.
+The effect was more pronounced for large fish compared to smaller fish.